 Chlorides are minor additional constituents contained in the raw materials and fuels of the clinker burning process.
-They are released when the fuels are burnt or the kiln feed heated and primarily react with the alkalis from the kiln feed to form alkali chlorides.
-These compounds, which initially vaporous, condense on the kiln feed or the kiln dust, respectively, at temperatures between 700 °C and 900 °C, subsequently re-enter the rotary kiln evaporate system and again.
-This cycle in the area between the rotary kiln and the preheater can result in coating formation.
-A bypass at the kiln inlet allows to effectively reduce alkali chloride cycles and to thus diminish operational malfunctions.
+They are released when the fuels are burnt or the kiln feed is heated and primarily react with the alkalis from the kiln feed to form alkali chlorides.
+These compounds, which are initially vaporous, condense on the kiln feed or the kiln dust, respectively, at temperatures between 700 °C and 900 °C, subsequently re-enter the rotary kiln evaporate system and again.
+This cycle in the area between the rotary kiln and the preheater can thus diminish operational malfunctions.